 Key points

-• The number of people being deported is growing; it’s the result of a political will to do so that is now fully acknowledged.
+- The number of people being deported is growing; it is the result of a political will to do so that is acknowledged by the French state.

 In theory, for the State to be able to deport a person, it is necessary that :

-• the police and the prefecture respect certain procedural rules concerning the arrest and the conditions of detention in the CRA (Centre de Rétention Administrative),
+- the police and the prefecture respect certain procedural rules concerning the arrest and the conditions of detention in the administrative detention centre (CRA),

-• Knowing this legal framework can enable anyone to use it to prevent deportation.
-If it is proved to the court that the procedure has not been followed, and the judge accepts this, then the person is released; if at the end of the legal period of detention (90 days), there is neither a passport nor a laissez-passer from a consul, the undocumented person is released.
+Knowing this legal framework can enable you to use it to prevent deportation.
+If it is proved to the court that the procedure has not been followed, and the judge accepts this, then you will be released; if at the end of the legal period of detention (90 days), there is neither a passport nor a laissez-passer from a consulate, you will be released.

 Additional information